 Congratulations!
 You’re on your way to a gorgeous log home and way better sleep.
 You can go ahead and toss the Tums.

 Tip #1: Proper Prep, Please!

 Spend any time around Sashco peeps, and you’ll hear ad nauseam about the importance of proper prep.
 Why?
 Because it will guarantee the best long-term performance in a stain.
-Without proper surface prep, even the best product in the world will fail.
+Without proper surface prep, even the best log home stain in the world will fail.